maciejglownia/WygrajDzien-WinTheDay/README.md

 better, but I used many lines of comments to write down explanation to understand, as good as possible, what happen in this code, which functions are responsible for, and also why some concepts I should use in these case.
----

 ### Dear Visitor ###

-If you see an opportunity to improve my code do not hesitate to tell me about it.
+If you see an opportunity to improve my code do not hesitate to contact me: maciej.k.glownia@gmail.com.
 If you want to copy it and develop with your own idea, take it and enjoy learning path.
+---